ngrok/ngrok-docs/docs/integrations/square/webhooks.md

 This is a quick step to add extra protection to your application.

-1. Access the [Square Developer](https://developer.squareup.com/apps) page, and sign in using your Square account.
+1. Access the [Square Developer](https://developer.squareup.com/apps) page and sign in using your Square account.

 1. On the **Applications** page, click **Open** in the application tile.